-Plaintiffs are wrong as a matter of law because, as the EEOC explains, the Guidance imposes no new obligations on regulated entities but merely articulates the relevant standards for when harassment creates a hostile work environment, consistent with Title VII and analogous statutes and the case law interpreting them.
+Plaintiffs are wrong as a matter of law because, as the EEOC explains, the Guidance imposes no new obligations on regulated entities but merely provides examples of harassment that may create hostile work environments, so that employers can work to prevent and address them consistent with Title VII and analogous statutes and relevant precedents.
 See EEOC Br.
-15-21.
+5-7, 22-25.

-Amici write to make several additional points.
-First, small businesses benefit from the Anti-Harassment Guidance, which helps them understand and comply with their obligations under federal civil-rights laws.
+Amici write to provide several additional points from the regulated business community.
+First, small businesses benefit from the Anti-Harassment Guidance, which helps them understand and comply with their obligations under federal civilrights laws.
 Next, the Guidance is good for business.
-Complying with civil-rights laws, particularly those that guard against sexual-orientation and gender-identity harassment in the face of ongoing and widespread harassment against LGBTQ+ workers-which the Guidance helps Amici's members to do-fosters the creation of more inclusive workplaces where harassment is not tolerated.
+Complying with civil-rights laws, particularly those that guard against sexual-orientation and gender-identity harassment in the face of widespread harassment against LGBTQ+ workers, fosters more inclusive workplaces.
 Maintaining a workplace that addresses and prevents harassment helps to attract, hire, and retain workers of diverse backgrounds, improve worker performance, and reduce turnover-all of which, in return, improves bottom lines, drives business success, and boosts the economy.
 Further, contrary to Plaintiffs' arguments, the costs of implementing the Anti-Harassment Guidance are minimal.
-Finally, the costs of enjoining the Guidance are substantial.
-Businesses appreciate clear guidance from agencies that helps them comply with the laws by which they are bound.
+But the costs of enjoining the Guidance are substantial.
+Businesses appreciate clear guidance, which the Anti-Harassment Guidance provides, to help them comply with the laws by which they are bound.
 And Plaintiffs' interpretation would lead to the bizarre conclusion that harassment on the basis of a person's sexual orientation or gender identity would somehow be allowed whereas harassment on the basis of any other legally protected class, like race, disability, or religion, would not.
-Enjoining the Anti-Harassment Guidance would only confuse employers about their true obligations under federal civil-rights laws.
+Enjoining the Anti-Harassment Guidance would confuse employers about their obligations under federal civil-rights laws.

-&lt;sup>6 Amici use the terms "diverse" and "diversity" herein to refer to a range of backgrounds and identities, including, among other things, racial, gender, disability, age, and LGBTQ+ identities.
+&lt;sup>6 Amici use the terms "diverse" and "diversity" herein to refer to a range of backgrounds and identities, including racial, gender, disability, age, and LGBTQ+ identities.

-Amici urge the Court to deny Plaintiffs' motion and allow small businesses and employers around the nation to benefit from the Anti-Harassment Guidance.
+Amici urge the Court to deny Plaintiffs' motion for summary judgment, grant the EEOC's cross-motion for summary judgment, and allow small businesses and employers around the nation to benefit from the helpful clarifications and examples contained in the Anti-Harassment Guidance.